JrgMoran/ResourciOS/README.md

 ### Custom folders
-You can define the folder that you want generate the files if you write the path starting with `/` character.
+You can define in which folder files will be generated if you write the path starting with the `/` character.
 Example: `./ResourciOS attributesClass /folder/subfolder`

 ### One more thing
 You can execute ResourciOS directly in XCode.
-For it you must add a new Run Script in de build phase tab and write command.
+In order to do that you must add a new "Run Script" in the "build phase" tab and write the desired command.
 `Build phases -> + -> new Run Script phase`

 # ResourciOS - Español

-Otra forma de tratar los literales y las imagenes en swift.
+Otra forma de tratar los literales y las imágenes en swift.
 ResourciOS es un pequeño programa que busca los textos y las imágenes en los ficheros de tu proyecto y genera diferentes opciones de ficheros.

 Descarga el ejecutable ResouciOS y ejcútalo en la terminal con una de las siguientes opciones: